 Mooring Buoy, Mooring and anchoring parts

 Moorings fix the buoy to the seabed.
-Mooring Buoy design must account for the behavior of the buoy given applicable wind, wave and current conditions and tanker sizes.
-That determines the optimum mooring arrangement and size of the various mooring leg components.
+Mooring Buoy design must account for the behavior of the buoy given applicable wind, wave, and current conditions and tanker sizes.
+That determines the optimum mooring arrangement and scope of the various mooring leg components.
 Anchoring points are substantially dependent on local soil condition.